-Division of Neurology, Department of Medicine, Phramongkutklao Hospital, Bangkok, Thailand Email: Pondpick_pocket@hotmail.com 315 Rajavithe Road, Bangkok, Thailand 10400 Tel: +662763920
+Division of Neurology, Department of Medicine, Phramongkutklao Hospital, Bangkok, Thailand Email: Pondpick\pocket@hotmail.com 315 Rajavithe Road, Bangkok, Thailand 10400 Tel: +662763920 sleep duration is associated with increased cardiovascular risk and mortlity.3-4

 There are several self-rating scales currently available for evaluating subjective insomnia.
-Among these, the Pittsburgh Sleep Quality Index (PSQI)5, the Insomnia Severity Index (ISI)6, and the Athens Insomnia Scale (AIS)7 are commonly used, authorized insomnia symptom questionnaires.
+Among these, the Pittsburgh Sleep Quality Index (PSQI), the Insomnia Severity Index (ISI), and the Athens Insomnia Scale (AIS) are commonly used, authorized insomnia symptom questionnaires.
 All three scales have been shown to have appropriate diagnostic utility and include a set of items for evaluating both nocturnal sleep disturbance and daytime dysfunction.
 In regard to the specific characteristics of each scale, the item for frequency of sleep medication use is set only in the PSQI.